ZappaRoberto/DeepLearningApplications/README.md

 > **Note**
 >
 > This would be a good time to think about abstracting your model definition, and training and evaluation pipelines in order to make it easier to compare performance of different models.
 > This would also be a great point to study how Tensorboard or Weights and Biases can be used for performance monitoring.
-I choose Weights and Biases
+> In my code I will use Weights and Biases